CryptoCow0/CryptoCow0/README.md

 # Project Map
 - 🔭 I finished Version 1.0.0 of my "WORDLE" game extension!
 Free to download on Chrome Web Store.
-- 🌱 I am currently learning about LLM, backpropagation, and robotics integration.
-- 👯 I am looking to collaborate on cybersecurity-related exploits such as keylogging exploits.
+- 🌱 I am working on an ethical lab for a keylogging exploit using Bluetooth.
+-

 # Interests
+- Software Engineering
 - Cybersecurity
 - SQL exploits
 - LLM integration with current Robotic systems